nyergler/nyergler.github.io/content/posts/2007-06-10-relocated.md

   </p>
 </div>

 Wednesday evening my Mom flew in from Indiana, and we spent the rest of the week working on the apartment.
-A trip to <span class="caps">IKEA</span>, two trips to the Container Store and several trips across the street to the thrift store (carrying things I didn’t have room for), and the apartment is finally feeling like a home.
+A trip to IKEA, two trips to the Container Store and several trips across the street to the thrift store (carrying things I didn’t have room for), and the apartment is finally feeling like a home.

 <div class="figure">
   <img alt="" src="http://farm2.static.flickr.com/1013/539225362_9ed1880776.jpg" />